 Come enjoy a fun, family-friendly outing to this minor league team’s home field.
-Formerly the farm team for the Atlanta Braves, great excitement is anticipated for the 2011 season, as the team falls under their new parent club, The American League Champion Texas Rangers.
+Formerly the farm team for the Atlanta Braves, great excitement is anticipated for this season, as the team falls under their new parent club, The American League Champion Texas Rangers.
 Games are affordable and relaxed events and run all summer long.

 A “must see” and National Historic Landmark…Considered the finest outdoor presentation of American figurative sculpture in the world, Brookgreen Gardens was created in 1931 on the site of four former rice plantations.
 Brookgreen Gardens is home to more than 900 works (550 currently displayed) by 300 of the greatest names in American sculpture, past and present.
 In addition to the Sculpture Garden, visitors can explore the Lowcountry History and Wildlife Preserve, containing acres of native plants and animals, and the E. Craig Wall, Jr. Lowcountry Center, featuring exhibits and educational programs focusing on the area’s rich history.
 Guests can visit varied ecosystems and historic sites via boat or overland aboard Springfield tidal creek excursions and Trekker back-roads excursions.

 In December, they host their annual Nights of a Thousand Candles, a popular event featuring live entertainment and a rare and special viewing of the gardens at night, lit up with thousands of luminaries.